Emmanuel687/APA/README.md

 The application will be available at `http://localhost:3000` (or another port if 3000 is occupied).

+## Code Improvement for Real-World Scenarios

+-Add Paginator to improve usability and limit amount of data displayed in a page.

+-Add a Dropdown to display category list instead of tabs

 ## Usage
 - Click on a category to fetch and display jokes related to that category.